caltech-netlab/digital-twin-dataset/dataset_api_app/README.md

 Run `docker logs gunicorn` to view the Gunicorn server logs and run `docker logs nginx` to view the nginx logs.

+### API Usage Logs

+Each time a request is made, a line will be added to the file `dataset_api_app/logs/api_usage.log` logging information including username, the data being request, and any error that occurred.
+These logs can help spot potential abuse, high-demand users, or bugs.

+Logs are rotated monthly (although the rotation will only happen when the first log comes in during a new month).
+Months with no requests will not have a log file.

 ## Running in Development Mode

 To run the server in development mode, follow these steps, similar to those in